FreeTAKTeam/FreeTAKServer-Docker/README.md

 # FreeTAKServer-Docker
-The official Docker image for FreeTAKServer.
+The former Docker image for FreeTAKServer, this repo is now archived.
+Please use the FTS rpository to get the current Container.

 This image is a bundled version of the FTS+UI and do not behave as a single service docker image, start with the recommended settings.
 Some need to be specified for the UI to work.